Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 </h1>

 ***
-DISCLAIMER!!!
+WARNING!!!

 Currently both `main` and `dev` are messed up!
 If you wish to contribute, please use the `finalcleanup` branch instead as that has more cleaned up and more stable code.
 Also please refer to information in that branches README as those are more updated and are also in other languages.
 ***

 ### This mod is completely server-side.
-Only the server operator needs to run Portal 2 with the mod installed.
+Only the host needs to run Portal 2 with the mod installed.
 People who join the host should run stock Portal 2.

 ## Mod features

 ```
   - A maximum player cap of 33
   - Nametags